Sentuk/Jungle-Runner/README.md

 # Jungle Runner

-**Jungle Runner** is an exciting and fast-paced Unity-based endless runner game where players navigate through a dense jungle, avoiding obstacles, collecting rewards, and testing their reflexes to survive as long as possible!
+**Jungle Runner** is an exciting and fast-paced Unity-based endless runner game where players navigate through a dense jungle, avoiding obstacles, testing their reflexes to survive as long as possible!

 ## Table of Contents